ekatsaros/starwars_api/README.md

 ### Common Issues

-1. **Database connection errors**: Make sure PostgresSQL is running if using PostgresSQL or ensure SQLite permissions are correct.
+1. **Database connection errors**: Make sure PostgreSQL is running if using PostgreSQL or ensure SQLite permissions are correct.

 2. **SWAPI import fails**: Check your internet connection and SWAPI availability at https://swapi.dev/